yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/get_started/install/install_guide_ubuntu_wsl2.md

 # Install Guide Ubuntu 24.04 on WSL2

-This page describes steps required to install Deep Learning Streamer Pipeline Framework on Ubuntu hosted on a Windows machine using WSL2
+This page describes steps required to install Deep Learning Streamer Pipeline Framework on Ubuntu, when hosted on a Windows machine using WSL2.

 ## On Windows Host System